 When was the last time you shed a tear while watching a film?
 Can you recall the specific scene?
 Many describe this as a “good cry.”
 How can a cry be good?
-Many people have pent up emotions from various events in life.
-Art can evoke an emotional release of these emotions also known as catharsis.
-Catharsis can be an overwhelmingly emotional experience.
-Film’s that create catharsis can move an audience to tears while also leaving them completely satisfied.
-What is catharsis and how is this possible?
-Let’s find out.
+Many people have pent-up emotions from various events in life.
+Art can evoke an emotional release of these emotions, also known as catharsis.
+The experience of catharsis can be overwhelmingly emotional.
+Films that create catharsis can move an audience to tears while also leaving them completely satisfied.
+What is catharsis, and how is this possible?
+Let’s explore the catharsis definition and how it applies to storytelling.

-Catharsis is a term widely used throughout art and its origins date as far back as art itself.
+Catharsis is a term widely used throughout art styles, and its origins date as far back as art itself.
 What is the meaning of catharsis?
-Let’s define catharsis and analyze how its origins have led to the catharsis definition we have today.
+Let’s define catharsis and analyze how its origins have led to the catharsis definition we have today, including how to properly use catharsis in a sentence when discussing storytelling.

 CATHARSIS DEFINITION